Cordeltadigital/react-forms/README.md

 All `props` passed to components are passed to underlying HTML elements.
 Standard HTML `option` elements can also be used for specifying options for the `Select` component.
-Using `type="number"` or adding a `numeric` prop will coerce the provided value to a Number type.
-Specifying a `value` prop for checkboxes causes the output value to toggle between the provided value and undefined.
+Using `type="number"` or adding a `numeric` prop will coerce the provided value to a `Number` type.
+Specifying a `value` prop for checkboxes causes the output value to toggle between the provided value and `undefined`.

-### Submit Semantics

 Form `onSubmit` handlers are passed an object containing form values: